ArcherDs/You-Dont-Know-JS/up & going/ch2.md

 * If either value (aka side) in a comparison could be the `true` or `false` value, avoid `==` and use `===`.
 * If either value in a comparison could be of these specific values (`0`, `""`, or `[]` -- empty array), avoid `==` and use `===`.
 * In *all* other cases, you're safe to use `==`.
 Not only is it safe, but in many cases it simplifies your code in a way that improves readability.
+>#866 "If you're OK with the different representations of the same value, == is your friend.
+If you really need to distinguish between 42 and "42", that's fine too, just don't use == coercive equality."

 What these rules boil down to is requiring you to think critically about your code and about what kinds of values can come through variables that get compared for equality.
 If you can be certain about the values, and `==` is safe, use it!
 If you can't be certain about the values, use `===`.
 It's that simple.